LeonorTu/Libft/born2beroot/README.md

 **WordPress**
 A content management system focused on the creation of any type of website.

+**Lighttpd**
+A web server designed to be fast, secure, flexible, and standards-compliant.
+It is optimized for environments where speed is a top priority because it consumes less CPU and RAM than other servers.

 **Mariadb**
 A database used for various purposes, such as data warehousing, e-commerce, enterprise-level functions, and logging applications.